mgroupntua/NumericalAnalyzers/programming/Chapter4.md

-## Example 4: Newmark Dynamic Analysis Tests
+## Example 4: Newmark Dynamic Analysis Example

 The present example demonstrates the behavior of the Newmark dynamic analyzer.
 To this purpose Example 9.4 from [1] is solved.